Bira/octopus-carnival/_drafts/wir-dscc-id-fiend.md

 It's an interesting monster, I think.
 Effectively a low-level dragon that breathes fear.
-You can level it up a bit to make it more challenging for mid-Heroic PCs, but I'd probably stop at that point.
+You can level it up a bit to make it more challenging for mid-Heroic PCs, but I'd probably set that as the upper bound of their power.